Access to Connect Care Clinical Applications

 Unified Access Portal

 Physicians access all AHS clinical applications through a single web portal, easy to remember as myapps.ahs.ca (ahs-cis.ca/cis also works).
 The Internet address is the same irrespective of whether one is connecting from inside or outside AHS networks.
 If one has valid AHS credentials and InfoCare completion, then logging in to the Unified Access Portal (UAP; myapps.ahs.ca) should work.
-Note that access from outside AHS networks requires use of a security fob or token.
+Note that access from outside AHS networks requires use of a security token.

 Connect Care PRD Access

-Once prescribers have confirmed that they have AHS network access, UAP access and security-fob enabled remote access, it is important to confirm that the UAP is showing all needed clinical applications.
+Once prescribers have confirmed that they have AHS network access, UAP access and security-token enabled remote access, it is important to confirm that the UAP is showing all needed clinical applications.
 These may include one or more Connect Care Hyperspace environments.
 Connect Care Production ("PRD") is required to use the legal record of care.

 Physicians working where Connect Care is the record of care MUST have PRD access.
 If login does not work, an online form should be used to report the problem.